evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

 ## Original motivation:
-A quick answer to the question “Which leetcode problem should I do next?”
+A quick answer to the question "Which leetcode problem should I do next?"
 Because randomly choosing from 1750 questions wasn’t cutting it for me.

-## Possible modes:
+## Modes
-Needs that I have discovered so far:
+The answer to that question depends on different needs and goals:
-1. Topic Focus: “only graph or DP problems”.
+1. Topic Focus: Narrow down to just a few subjects e.g. "only problems related to graphs, tries, and DP".
 2. Filtered Lists: Which problems were frequently asked by companies I’m interested in?
 Also lists like Blind 75
 3. Level Up (WIP): Determines user's "skill range" for each topic in order to challenge (and not discourage).
 4. Weighted random (TODO): Weighted towards high like count, high like-dislike ratio, etc.

-# Uhhhhh nice README but where's the code?
+# Uhhhhh where's the code?
 I personally use this program every time I do leetcode.
 I wish to share and help others, but what I have is a product of months of ideas.
 It is neither presentable nor ready for public consumption (i.e. in the way described in this README)

 If you are interested in this idea, please star this repo and revisit in a week or so.
 If this project gathers enough interest, I will have no choice but to dedicate more evenings to this project.